nicnosis/iu-courses/fa19/j363/web-syllabus.md

 ### Unit Two: CSS
 Unit Two focuses on CSS, which is used to control the style and appearance of HTML elements.
 You will learn how to import, create, and work with stylesheets.
 This unit will give you more creative control over how your sites look and feel.

-### Unit Three: Bootstrap
+### Unit Three: Webflow
-Unit Three will acquaint you with __Bootstrap__, a powerful framework for creating webpages.
-You will use Bootstrap's elegant grid system to create aesthetic, responsive websites.
+Unit Three will acquaint you with __Webflow__, a powerful emerging software for creating responsive websites quickly.

 ### Unit Four: JavaScript
 Unit Four will introduce you to JavaScript.
 This unit will teach you how to introduce functionality and behavior into your website, while learning valuable programming principles that can be applied to other languages.